 Some popular Yield Aggregators include:

-In both of those examples, all you need to do is deposit assets with the yield aggregating smart contract, and they will take care of moving those around to where the best yield can be had.
+In both of those examples, all you need to do is deposit assets with the yield aggregating smart contract, and they will take care of moving those around to where the best yield farming rewards can be had.